SilverHalf/mount-balrior/ura-lcm/strategy.md

 There are two primary ways to approach Ura LCM:

 - [Standard Strategy](#standard-strategy) - an extension of the normal CM strategy to LCM.
-Main differences involve some composition changes, and the introduction of more elaborate ranged rotations to manage the fight's increased cadence.
+Its main differences involve some composition changes, and the introduction of more elaborate ranged rotations to manage the fight's increased cadence.
 - [Willbender Strategy](#willbender-strategy) - a mostly LCM-only strategy that takes advantage of some mechanical interactions to simplify the fight.

 <img class=divider>